Rivian Automotive Inc. (RIVN) Shares Down Despite Recent Market Volatility

 Insider Trading

-McDonough Claire, the Chief Financial Officer of Rivian Automotive Inc., sale 14,235 shares at $34.92 during a trade that took place back on Nov 15, which means that McDonough Claire is holding 81,151 shares at $497,149 based on the most recent closing price.
+Baker Jeff, the Chief Accounting Officer of Rivian Automotive Inc., sale 2,331 shares at $18.98 during a trade that took place back on Feb 15, which means that Baker Jeff is holding 87,000 shares at $44,254 based on the most recent closing price.

 Stock Fundamentals for RIVN